Azelphur-Servers/TF2/README.md

 # TF2
-Repository for all our TF2 servers
+Repository for all our TF2 servers.
+Readme needs work.